-Relating to Status Category Value Obligation Reference Construction Any You may use the construction contract templates on buy.nsw: GC21 - construction contracts > \$1 million, or of lower value with complex contractual requirements Consultancy services Project management services Expression of interest - seeks an indication of interest from potential service providers to undertake specific work Minor works MW21 - straightforward construction contracts < \$1 million Mini minor works - construction contracts < \$50,000 with simple terms.
-Construction Contract Templates Any You must use the scheme-specific contract documents when using construction prequalification schemes.
-Construction Prequalification Schemes 1 Any You must ensure construction contracts include appropriate references to: NSW Industrial Relations Guidelines: Building and Construction Procurement NSW Industrial Relations Guidelines • compliance with relevant international or Australian standards PBD-2016-03 sharing and use of financial assessment reports PBD 2013-01C WHS requirements, including the requirement to prepare and implement a WHS Management Plan, and the schedule and procedures for monitoring and audit activities WHS Management Guidelines WHS Regulation 2017 all known environmental management requirements, including the requirement for a site-specific Environmental Management Plan (EMP), and the schedule and procedures for EMP reviews.
-Environmental Management Guidelines quality management requirements, including the preparation of a Quality Management Plan and/or Inspection and Test Plans, and the schedule and procedures for monitoring or audit activities.
-Quality Management Guidelines
+Relating to Status Category Value Obligation Reference Construction Any You may use the construction contract templates on buy.nsw: GC21-construction contracts > \$2 million, or of lower value with complex contractual requirements Consultancy services Construction Contract Templates Project management services Expression of interest - seeks an indication of interest from potential service providers to undertake specific work Minor works MW21 - construction contracts < \$2 million (ex GST) where the works involve low risk or repetitive construction activities Mini minor works - construction contracts < \$150,000 (ex GST) with simple terms.
+May also be used for construction contracts up to \$250,000 (ex GST) where the works involve low risk or repetitive construction activities. } Ê Any You must use the scheme-specific contract documents when using construction prequalification schemes.
+Construction Prequalification Schemes B Ê Any You must ensure construction contracts include appropriate references to: NSW Industrial Relations Guidelines: Building and Construction Procurement NSW Industrial Relations Guidelines • compliance with relevant international or Australian standards PBD-2016-03 • sharing and use of financial assessment reports PBD 2013-01C WHS requirements, including the requirement to prepare and implement a WHS Management Plan, and the schedule and procedures for monitoring and audit activities WHS Management Guidelines WHS Regulation 2017 all known environmental management requirements, including the requirement for a site-specific Environmental Management Plan (EMP), and the schedule and procedures for EMP reviews.
+Environmental Management Guidelines for Construction

-Relating to Status Category Value Obligation Reference Ê æ Any You should refer to the Procurement Methods Guidelines for guidance on commonly used contract models.
-Procurement Methods Guidelines Construction & HPHR Tier 1 Agencies and State Owned Corporations (SOCs) must apply the default practices in the M2O21-10 Procurement for Large, Complex Infrastructure Projects in a manner commensurate with project needs.
-These practices include: M2021-10 Procurement for Large, Complex Infrastructure Project Where integration is a key risk, to the extent possible maintain consistency and simplicity of contracts across relevant projects Ensure that risk allocation between client and head contractor is passed down to subcontractors wherever practicable • Reward innovation and productivity enhancing measures that save taxpayers money or deliver better outcomes with incentives, including on more traditional forms of contract.
-Incentives should address areas where performance exceeds minimum requirements of the contract specification, such as managing interfaces with other works, early completion or supporting strong community and stakeholder outcomes • Utilise open book and/or target cost mechanisms for elements of projects where a firm price for that element cannot realistically be determined or efficiently priced in a tender process (these elements may include contamination, utility relocations/utility authority approvals).
+Relating to Status Category Value Obligation Reference Construction @ £ Any quality management requirements, including the preparation of a Quality Management Plan and/or Inspection and Test Plans, and the schedule and procedures for monitoring or audit activities.
+Quality Management Guidelines for Construction Any You should refer to the Procurement Methods Guidelines for guidance on commonly used contract models.
+Procurement Methods Guidelines Û HPHR Tier 1 Agencies and State Owned Corporations (SOCs) must apply the default practices in the M2021-10 Procurement for Large, Complex Infrastructure Projects in a manner commensurate with project needs.
+These practices include: M2021-10 Procurement for Large, Complex Infrastructure Project Where integration is a key risk, to the extent possible maintain consistency and simplicity of contracts across relevant projects

+- Ensure that risk allocation between client and head contractor is passed down to subcontractors wherever practicable - Reward innovation and productivity enhancing measures that save taxpayers money or deliver better outcomes with incentives, including on more traditional forms of contract.
+Incentives should address areas where performance exceeds minimum requirements of the contract specification, such as managing interfaces with other works, early completion or supporting strong community and stakeholder outcomes - Utilise open book and/or target cost mechanisms for elements of projects where a firm price for that element cannot realistically be determined or efficiently priced in a tender process (these elements may include contamination, utility relocations/utility authority approvals).
 Where this method is applied, the approach should include mechanisms to firm up those elements as the project progresses and provide value for money to taxpayers.

 Where it is proposed that a practice is not applied, reasons should be submitted for approval in writing to the Chief Executive or Secretary of the responsible agency.